The Streams platform leans heavily on domain-driven design (DDD). We call these domain abstractions streams

 }

 Fields are an essential descriptor of the domain object.
-They describe what properties the domain object will have available and how the property data works.
-Things like accessors, data mutation, and casting can be controlled by the field's type.
+They describe what properties the domain object will have and how they work.
+Field types control things like accessors, data mutation, and casting.

 , which you can use to reference the field later.
-For example, the above contact fields can be accessed later like this:
+So, for example, you may access the above contact fields like this:

-Streams can streamline routing by defining routes in their configuration.
+Streams can simplify routing by defining associated routes in their definition.

 // streams/contacts.json